The habitual residence test - how a decision is made

 - you've joined any clubs or societies in the UK

-- proof of when you arrived in the UK, eg., travel tickets
+- proof of when you arrived in the UK - for example, travel tickets

 - if you're working, a letter from your employer confirming your employment or a copy of your employment contract or payslips

-- if you're self-employed, confirmation that you've registerd as self-employed with HMRC
+- if you're self-employed, confirmation that you've registered as self-employed with HMRC

-- if you're a former worker, proof of former work and the reasons for leaving
+- if you used to work, proof of the work you did and the reasons for leaving

 - if you're supporting yourself financially, evidence of private health insurance